So you’ve just landed in Sri Lanka ready for the adventure of a lifetime, and now you need to know how to get from Colombo to Ahangama.

 Getting the train from Colombo to Ahangama

 One of the easiest ways to get from Colombo to Ahangama is by train.
-This journey is not only straightforward but incredibly picturesque, travelling adjacent to some of Sri Lanka’s beautiful coastline.
+This journey is not only straightforward but incredibly picturesque, travelling alongside some of Sri Lanka’s most beautiful coastline.

 Train Times From Colombo